 Remember that with a long-term approach to organic soil fertility, the N mineralization rates of the soil will increase.
 This means that more N will be available from organic amendments because of increased soil microbial activity and diversity.
-Feeding these organisms different types of organic matter is essential to helping build this type of diverse biological community and ensuring longterm organic soil and crop productivity.
-Consider submitting soil samples for a Cornell Soil Health Test (Table 8.0.1).
-This test includes an estimate of nitrogen mineralization rate, which indicates the potential for release of N from soil organic matter.
-Testing soils can be useful for monitoring changes in nitrogen mineralization rate during the transition, and over time, in organic production.
+Feeding these organisms different types of organic matter is essential to building this type of diverse biological community and ensuring long-term organic soil and crop productivity.
+Included in the Soil Health Test is an analysis of soil protein content.
+As with the other soil health tests, this serves as an indicator of soil management and amendment history.
+The test measures organic soil N that is in the form of proteins- an important food source for soil microbes.
+Use this test to help monitor impact and target future investments of legume cover crops and compost / manure applications.

 Estimating total nutrient release from the soil and comparing it with soil test results and recommendations requires record-keeping and some simple calculations.
 Table 8.2.1 below can be used as a worksheet for calculating nutrients supplied by the soil compared to the total crop needs.
+Table 8.2.3 estimates common nutrient content in animal manures; however actual compost and manure nutrient content should be tested just prior to application.
+Analysis of other amendments, as well as cover crops, can be estimated using published values (see Tables 8.2.4 to 8.2.6 and 3.1 for examples).
+Keeping records of these nutrient inputs and subsequent crop performance will help evaluate if the plan is providing adequate fertility during the season to meet production goals.